As a start up entrepreneur, are you ever bothered about the costly online business mistakes that can ruin your chances of success as a business?

 Some of the things that work for those big businesses in the developing economies may not be working for you exactly the same way.

-Take for instance, in Nigeria you can’t receive payment via PayPal at the moment.
+Take for instance, residents of some African countries cannot receive direct receive payment via PayPal at the moment.

 It means you may have to find a PayPal alternative if you want to use a third party payment platform for your business in your current location.